destbreso/cheatset/nestjs-ddd.md

 * Enforcing transactional consistency across multiple domain entities and aggregates.
 * Adapting data and behavior from the domain layer to the needs of the user interface layer.
 * Managing authentication and authorization for users of the system.
-    Coordinating communication with external systems or services.
+* Coordinating communication with external systems or services.

 In the context of DDD, application services are typically implemented as stateless classes or functions that operate on domain entities and aggregates.
 They are responsible for orchestrating the flow of data and behavior between these entities and aggregates to implement a specific use case.

 Application services are an important part of a software system, as they help to separate the concerns of the user interface, domain, and infrastructure layers.
 By encapsulating the behavior of the domain layer within application services, developers can create a more modular and maintainable system that is easier to test and extend over time.

-## Example of how application services coordinate domain entities to implement a business use case
+## Example: how application services coordinate domain entities to implement a business use case

 Let's say you are developing a banking application that allows users to transfer money between accounts.
 The process of transferring money involves several domain entities, including the sender account, the receiver account, and the transaction record.